section-engineering-education/engineering-education/articles/react-native-razorpay/index.md

 To focus more on the Razorpay Transactions, I've prepared a starter code.
 You can clone it [from this repository](https://github.com/zolomohan/rn-razorpay-app-starter) on GitHub.
 Follow the Repository's README for instructions.

-In the starter code, I've set up a Checkout screen that will fetch random products from [fakestoreapi.com](https://fakestoreapi.com/).
+In the starter code, I've set up a checkout screen that will fetch random products from [fakestoreapi.com](https://fakestoreapi.com/).

 ### Installing dependencies